top of page

 Minimally Invasive Cardiac Surgery

 Minimally invasive cardiac surgery is becoming popular nowadays.
 The term is ambiguous and there have been many ideas since its inception with gradual evolutionary modifications.
 There is no standard for a particular procedure and an attitudinal intent of the surgeon is necessary.
 Certainly, the procedure is time-consuming, difficult, and possible only in selected cases.
-The surgeons are still not in a situation where mortality is accepted in a way it is accepted in the standard methods.
+The surgeons are still not in a situation where mortality is accepted in a way that is accepted in the standard methods.
 Specially designed retractors and instruments help to a great extent.
 In a particular case and a specific design of a particular instrument is necessary, the type of operation alongside the nature of tissues that have to be dealt with is needed.
 Thoracoscopy, which has become very popular recently, in most cases does not require gas, and most of the time long-handled laparoscopic instruments are used.
 Adaptation of these instruments was done in most cases.
 One should remember that in true minimal access, the basic procedure is the same, but even though the access is small, lesser pain and other advantages are there, the access is different for different processes.
 Standardization is difficult and still, such procedures are operator-dependent and not done everywhere.

 Traditionally minimally invasive cardiac surgery refers to a situation where almost all the gamut of cardiopulmonary bypass is employed and either a repair or replacement of a valve or defects or revascularization is done through limited access.
 The recent interest is in sparing the sternum, as this is not only cosmetic but also adds certain recovery benefits.
 The pain is less and the tendency of the scar to form an unsightly keloid is not there.